ttanay/ttanay.github.io/content/blog/vpa-algorithm/index.md

 ### Raw Signal
 The raw signal is composed of samples of the resource usage captured at given intervals.
 For CPU, simply a CPU usage sample is considered.
 It corresponds to the metric `container_cpu_usage_seconds_total`.
-For Memory, the maximum sample value is considered for a given aggregation interval.
+For Memory, the maximum sample value is considered for a given aggregation interval(default=24h).
 It corresponds to the metric `container_memory_working_set_bytes`.

 <!--See [reference location](https://github.com/kubernetes/autoscaler/blob/402ea4176fea622ebb2279ada1f94232705de400/vertical-pod-autoscaler/pkg/recommender/input/history/history_provider.go#L286-L322).-->
 {{< rawhtml >}}